Frequently Asked Questions

 Depending on your needs David will work with you using different styles of counselling and therapy.
 All the approaches and therapies used by David have been extensively studied and research proven to be effective.

-David commonly uses Psychotherapy, Cognitive Behavioural Therapy (CBT), Reality Therapy, Solution Focused Therapy, Emotional Freedom Techniques (EFT), Neuro Linguistic Programming (NLP), and I am a Certified Gottman Method Couples Therapist providing Couples Therapy.
+David commonly uses Psychotherapy, Cognitive Behavioural Therapy (CBT), Schema Therapy, Reality Therapy, Solution Focused Therapy, Emotional Freedom Techniques (EFT), Neuro Linguistic Programming (NLP), and I am a Certified Gottman Method Couples Therapist providing Couples Therapy.